 Who stretch out the heavens like a curtain.

 a.
-Bless the LORD, O my soul!
-As repeated three times in the previous Psalm, this phrase is a call to worship God in spirit and in truth, and to do so from one’s inmost being.
+Bless the LORD, O my soul: Repeated three times in the previous psalm, this phrase is a call to worship God in spirit and in truth, and to do so from one’s inmost being.

 b.
-You are very great: The Psalmist worshipped Yahweh as his God, and as the great One who is clothed with honor and majesty.
-The idol gods of the nations were often crude and shameful in their conduct, but Yahweh, the covenant God of Israel, is known for His honor and majesty.
+You are very great: The psalmist worshipped Yahweh as his God, and as the great One who is clothed with honor and majesty.
+The idol gods of the nations were often described as crude and shameful in their conduct, but Yahweh, the covenant God of Israel, is known for His honor and majesty.

 i.
 “The verse sums up the whole of the creative act in one grand thought.
 In that act the invisible God has arrayed Himself in splendour and glory, making visible these inherent attributes.
 That is the deepest meaning of Creation.
 The Universe is the garment of God.”
 (Maclaren)

 c.
 Who cover Yourself with light as with a garment: God’s honor and majesty are as apparent as a person’s clothing, and so is the light-like purity of His being.
-As the creation in Genesis began with describing the creation of light, so the Psalmist first mentions light.
+Just as the creation in Genesis begins with describing the creation of light, so the psalmist first mentions light.

 i.
 “The patterns are close enough to show that the psalmist had Genesis in mind as he worked on his composition.
 We will not be far wrong if we think of Psalm 104 as a poetic reflection on the more factual account in Genesis.”
 (Boice)

 ii.
 “The structure of the psalm is modelled fairly closely on that of Genesis 1, taking the stages of creation as starting-points for praise.”
 (Kidner)

-iv.
-In a small way, we can understand this idea of light as a garment by consider the appearance of Jesus as His transfiguration: His face shone like the sun, and His clothes became as white as the light (Matthew 17:2).
+iii.
+In a small way, we can understand this idea of light as a garment by consider the appearance of Jesus at His transfiguration: His face shone like the sun, and His clothes became as white as the light (Matthew 17:2).